 Mike met his wife, Melissa, in South Dakota where following his graduation from CSU, they lived in Rapid City and Mike earned his journeyman electrician license.
 After relocating back to the family ranch near Flagler, CO, Mike continued to work as an electrician until he became a Master Electrician and now owns and operates Nichols Electric.
 Mike and Melissa have four children, son Rylee, and daughters Maelee, Laycee and Kaydee.
 They help run the family ranch, running a herd of horses and commercial beef cows.

 In addition to agriculture, Michael grew up in the auction business alongside his dad, John and older brother, Lance, and attended World Wide College of Auctioneering in 2011.
 Mike was honored to receive the Troil Welton Bid Calling Award from the Colorado Auctioneers Association in 2012.
 He has served as a contract auctioneer and/or bid spotter for Odle-Cumberlin, Art Parker, M H Bar, Horse Creek Sale Company, and Nichols Auctioneers.
-Michael is currently serving on the Colorado Auctioneers Association board of directors and holds the office of Vice President, and he also a member of the National Auctioneers Association.
+Michael is currently serving on the Colorado Auctioneers Association board of directors and holds the office of President, and he also a member of the National Auctioneers Association.
 Michael serves on the Arriba-Flagler School board and is a deacon at the Flagler Baptist Church.

 Melissa grew up on a ranch near New Underwood, SD and graduated from New Underwood High School.
 She then attended Western Dakota Tech where she earned her degree in Accounting.
 Over the years Melissa has held positions with Menards and Yancy’s Food Service.
 Melissa now works to raise their four children, is John’s best ranch hand when Mike is working electrician jobs, and is the office manager for Nichols Auctioneers.